-- (iv) For previously executed written payment agreements, you made the full payment of the scheduled payment amount owed within 15 calendar days after the missed payment date. - (2) You remit full payment of the delinquent debt owed to us; and - (3) You submit a written request for reinstatement of your policy to us in accordance with 7 CFR part 400, applicable subpart U. and procedures no later than 30 days after the termination date or the missed payment date of a previously executed written payment agreement, or in the case of overpaid indemnity or any amount due that became after the termination date, the due date specified in the notice to you of the amount due, if applicable; and - (4) If authorization for reinstatement, as defined in 7 CFR part 400, subpart U, is granted, your policies will be reinstated effective at the beginning of the crop year for which you were determined ineligible, and you will be entitled to all applicable benefits under such policies, provided you meet all eligibility requirements and comply with the terms of the policy; and - (5) There is no evidence of fraud or misrepresentation. - (iv) A determination made under: - (A) Section 2(h)(2)(iii)(B) may only be appealed to the National Appeals Division in accordance with 7 CFR part 11; and - (B) Section 2(h)(2)(iii)(C) may only be appealed in accordance with section 19. - (3) To regain eligibility, you must: - (i) Repay the delinquent debt in full; - Execute a written payment agreement, in accordance with 7 CFR part 400, subpart U, and make payments in accordance with the agreement; or - (iii) Have your debts discharged in bankruptcy. - (4) After you become eligible for crop or livestock insurance, if you want to obtain coverage for your crops or livestock, you must submit a new application on or before the sales closing date for the crop (since applications for crop insurance cannot be accepted after the sales closing date, if you make any payment after the sales closing date, you cannot apply for insurance until the next available sales closing date).
+- agreement, or in the case of overpaid indemnity or any amount that became due after the termination date, the due date specified in the notice to you of the amount due, if applicable; and - (4) If authorization for reinstatement, as defined in 7 CFR part 400, subpart U, is granted, your policies will be reinstated effective at the beginning of the crop year for which you were determined ineligible, and you will be entitled to all applicable benefits under such policies, provided you meet all eligibility requirements and comply with the terms of the policy; and - (5) There is no evidence of fraud or misrepresentation. - (iv) A determination made under: - (A) Section 2(h)(2)(iii)(B) may only be appealed to the National Appeals Division in accordance with 7 CFR part 11: and - (B) Section 2(h)(2)(iii)(C) may only be appealed in accordance with section 19. - (3) To regain eligibility, you must: - (i) Repay the delinquent debt in full; - (ii) Execute a written payment agreement, in accordance with 7 CFR part 400, subpart U, and make payments in accordance with the agreement; or - (iii) Have your debts discharged in bankruptcy. - (4) After you become eligible for crop or livestock insurance, if you want to obtain coverage for your crops or livestock, you must submit a new application on or before the sales closing date for the crop (since applications for crop insurance cannot be accepted after the sales closing date, if you make any payment after the sales closing date, you cannot apply for insurance until the next available sales closing date). - (5) If you are determined to be ineligible under section 2(h), persons with a substantial beneficial interest in you may also be ineligible until you become eligible again. - (i) In cases where there has been a death, disappearance, judicially declared incompetence, or dissolution of any insured person: - (1) If any married individual insured dies, disappears, or is judicially declared incompetent, the named insured on the policy will automatically convert to the name of the spouse if: - The spouse was included on the policy as having a substantial beneficial interest in the named insured; and - (ii) The spouse has a share of the crop. - (2) The provisions in section 2(i)(3) will be applicable if: - (i) Any partner, member, shareholder, etc., of an insured entity dies, disappears, or is judicially declared incompetent, and such event automatically dissolves the entity; or